 The entire area is wooded.

-The lake is owned by a church.
-At this time, we do not have permission to use the dock and the lake.
-However, you can walk and ...Read more
+The lake adjacent to our land is owned by a church.
+We do not have permission to use the dock and the lake.
+However, you can wa...Read more

 Places to see near Self Sufficient Holler